amtep/ck3-tiger/README.md

 For `ck3-tiger`, run `cargo build --release -p ck3-tiger` in the project's directory, then run the program as `cargo run --release -p ck3-tiger`.
 For `vic3-tiger`, run `cargo build --release -p vic3-tiger` in the project's directory, then run the program as `cargo run --release -p vic3-tiger`.

+## Visual Studio Code extension

+User unLomTrois has made a [VS Code extension](https://github.com/unLomTrois/ck3tiger-for-vscode) for `ck3-tiger`.
+It enables you to view the reports directly in the Problems tab.

 ## Contributions

 I welcome contributions and collaborations!
 Some forms that contributions can take: